binaryb3ast/playsho/README.md

 # PlaySho: Virtual Cinema for Shared Movie Nights

-Turn your movie nights into an immersive cinematic experience with PlaySho! 🎬 Watch a single video with friends, regardless of where they are.
-Create a virtual cinema, share a stream link, and enjoy synchronized playback for an unforgettable movie-watching adventure.
+Turn off those movie nights into immersive cinematic experiences with PlaySho! 🎬 You can watch the same video with your friends from anywhere.
+Create a virtual cinema, share a streaming link and enjoy synchronized playback to have unforgettable experience of watching a movie.

 <p align="center">